Pricing under the RCP

 Nicolas Vodoz Updated by Nicolas Vodoz

-1. Electricity drawn from the grid
+1. Electricity withdrawn from the grid

 2. Solar electricity

-Effective costs include:
+The effective costs include:

 3. Administrative fees